Custom Search

 If you believe that Paul Martin is committed to "eliminating the democratic deficit" in Canadian politics, chances are you're also looking to buy some development lands in Siberia.
 Every action this prime minister has taken to date has debunked the notion that he cares at all about democracy.
 In fact, I question whether he even understands what the term "democracy' really means.

 Want proof?
-How about his recent visit to The People's Republic of China.
-As most people who watch CNN know, China isn't exactly famous for being a democracy or even being too squeamish about human rights.
+How about his recent visit to The People's Republic of China. as most people who watch CNN know, China isn't exactly famous for being a democracy or even being too squeamish about human rights.
 Tiananmen Square and Falung Gong are just two examples of the harsh repression of which Beijing is capable.

 Yet here's Paul, making like Marco Polo, and pretending that the Chinese government is on an equal footing, democratically speaking, to a Western democracy.
 Can't blame him, though.
 In Canada's "I'm okay-You're okay" climate of multicultural moral relativism, we can accept anything, no matter how sordid.

-A joint statement issued by Canada and China on January 20, 2005 reads like something straight out of National Lampoon, considering China's track record on human rights
+a joint statement issued by Canada and China on January 20, 2005 reads like something straight out of National Lampoon, considering China's track record on human rights

 "We exchanged views on the question of human rights and the fundamental importance of respecting and protecting these rights.
 We highly value the annual bilateral human rights dialogue held between Canada and China, which contributes to a greater mutual understanding of human rights issues.
 Both sides express support for the broadening and expansion of dialogues and exchanges in the field of human rights."